vanshu25/QA/README.md

 ### app.py

 * This contains python code to run flask app where we have specified routes.
-* It is also specified that the maximum file size is 5 MB and allowed extension is .pdf
+* It is also specified that the maximum file size is 5 MB and allowed extension is '.pdf' only.

  We have defined a function in this file: <br>
    > app.config['MAX_CONTENT_LENGTH'] = 5*1024 * 1024 <br>